The Mestiza Muse

 Why is the Wolf cut so popular?

 It combines the nostalgia we all like with a contemporary spin.
-Part of what makes the wolf haircut appealing is that the choppy layers.
+Part of what makes the wolf haircut appealing is the choppy layers.

-What’s the typical price of a wolf cut hairstyle?
+What’s the typical price of a wolf-cut hairstyle?

 On average, it usually runs about $100.